stellar/django-polaris/README.md

 1. Open your virtual environment file, `stellar-anchor-server/.env`.
 1. Set `STELLAR_ACCOUNT_ADDRESS` to the value of `Public Key` that you just funded.
 1. Set `STELLAR_ACCOUNT_SEED` to the value of `Secret Key` from the Keypair Generator.

+## Using the admin panel
+Through Django's admin panel, you can create assets, monitor transaction status, and do other administrative tasks.
+The above instructions for "Running the project locally" include the creation of an administrative user.
+Once the project is running locally, navigate to `https://localhost:8000/admin` in a browser.
+Enter the username and password you set for the superuser above.
+You should then see the admin panel.
+To create an asset, click `+ Add` in the `Assets` row of the `INFO` table.
+You can then edit the fields of an asset (its name, deposit values, withdrawal values) and save it.